 SOCO’s Four Communication Styles

-Different customers and prospects have unique ways that they like to communicate based on their own communication style.
+Different customers, prospects and colleagues have unique ways that they like to communicate based on their own communication style.
 They typically fall into one of four communication styles based on two factors.
 Those two factors are your level of sociability and your level of dominance.
 “SOCO” is a quadrant model and an acronym for the four communication styles: Supportive, Open, Closed, and Organized.

-Below we share the difference between the 4 different communication styles so you know how to spot which quadrant your customers and prospects fall into.
+Below we share the difference between the 4 different communication styles so you know how to spot which quadrant your customers and colleagues fall into.